Comprehensive Heart Care

 Fort Duncan Regional Medical Center offers patients comprehensive heart care including, assessment, diagnosis, planning, intervention and evaluation of a wide range of cardiovascular diseases and conditions.

 The cardiologists on staff utilize an individualized approach for each patient and coordinate with other healthcare professionals, including surgeons and emergency care physicians as needed.
 Our goal is to help each patient live a long life with a healthy heart.

-If you need a referral to a physician at Fort Duncan Regional Medical Center, call our free Direct Doctors Plus® referral service at 866-341-3362.
+If you need a referral to a physician at Fort Duncan Regional Medical Center, call our Referral and Registration Center at 866-341-3362.

 Types of Cardiovascular Disease